Historic Ship Stabilization

 - January 2022: Contract Awarded to AECOM

-- May-June 2022: Relocation and timber placement portion of project.
-Includes pedestrian and vehicle detours and parking restrictions. (fieldwork intentionally started in spring to provide for more favorable working conditions and water temperatures)
+- May 2022: Relocation and timber placement portion of project.
+(Fieldwork started in spring to provide for more favorable working conditions and water temperatures)

 - Timber Monitoring schedule: